vue-kit/uk-dnd/README.md

 ## Usage

-To enable drag and drop, only need to use the uk-dnd element as your node (e.g: span, img, div, etc.) wrapper, for example:
+To enable drag and drop, only need to use the **uk-dnd** tag as your DOM element (e.g: span, img, div, etc.) wrapper, for example:

 ```
 <!--